 Simply put, a link, or a hyperlink, is a connection between two pages on the internet.
-With a link you can refer people to a page, post, image or other object on the internet.
-Links exist for people in the first place: with a link you can easily “travel” from one web location to another.
+With a link, you can refer people to a page, post, image, or another online object.
+Links exist for people in the first place: with a link, you can easily “travel” from one web location to another.

-But links serve search engines well too; search engine robots follow links to discover pages on the internet.
+But links serve search engines too – search engine robots follow links to discover pages on the internet.
 This is called crawling.
-For a robot to find your website, you’ll need at least one hyperlink to it from a website that gets crawled already.
-Making sure you get that first link is one of the things you really need to do when you launch a brand new website.
+For a robot to find your website, you’ll need at least one link to it from another website that was crawled already.
+Making sure you get that first link is one of the things you need to do when you launch a brand new website.

 A link in HTML

 In the coding language HTML, a hyperlink looks like this: